YihangChen9/Spatio_temporal-action-detection/README.md

 1. Please download the [asset.zip](https://drive.google.com/file/d/1u2Vr_PBVb3M-cN7pj-F-yMVAuMENhKl3/view?usp=share_link)(annotation of the AVA dataset) directory from the github: datasets/asset. then unzipk into datasets/ directory
 2. Please download the [pre-train.zip](https://drive.google.com/file/d/1xoFLJhxRlfLW9xNM1Txer7H3BNWgDYpu/view?usp=share_link)(trained model) directory from the the github. then put under tuber directory.

 3. You can get [JHMDB](https://drive.google.com/file/d/1JFZomNYiTkfmjPX1M6syVAHCTm0jRtmj/view?usp=share_link) in this link, please download JHMDB.tar.gz.
-JHMDB-GT.pkl is the annotaiton file
+JHMDB-GT.pkl is the annotaiton file:
-   TubeR_CSN152_JHMDB.pth is the trained model for JHMDB TubeR_CSN152_AVA.pth is the trained model for JHMDB irCSN_152_ft_kinetics_from_ig65m_f126851907.mat is the pre-train model of CSN152 as backbone detr.pth initial transformer parameter setting for AVA TubeR
+   TubeR_CSN152_JHMDB.pth is the trained model for JHMDB
+   TubeR_CSN152_AVA.pth is the trained model for JHMDB
+   irCSN_152_ft_kinetics_from_ig65m_f126851907.mat is the pre-train model of CSN152 as backbone
+   detr.pth initial transformer parameter setting for AVA TubeR

-4. To get AVA dataset, please run the three bash scripts in the datasets directory one by one(please set the path in bash file): download_ava.sh(down the original video clip) chunk_video.sh(chunk the clip from 15 min to 30 min) extract_frame.sh(extract frame from the clip)
+4. To get AVA dataset, please run the three bash scripts in the datasets directory one by one(please set the path in bash file): download_ava.sh(down the original video clip)
+   chunk_video.sh(chunk the clip from 15 min to 30 min)
+   extract_frame.sh(extract frame from the clip)